ciena-frost/ember-frost-page-title/docs/frost-page-title.md

 The `defaultHandler` method takes a url (defaulted to `window.location.hash` or `window.location.pathname`, splits it on each `/`, discards anything that doesn't look like words, converting each `-` into a space and capitalizing each word.
 Example: `/myapp/#/foo-bar/baz` would become `['foo bar', 'baz']`, which the update method would convert to a page title of `Foo Bar | Baz`.

 ### #updateTitle()
-The `updateTitle` function runs runs the `defaultHandler` and the hanslers built up by routes using the mixin and joins them with either a "|" or whatever you set in your config for `APP['frost-page-title'].delimiter` (see example above).
+The `updateTitle` function runs runs the `defaultHandler` and the handlers built up by routes using the mixin and joins them with either a "|" or whatever you set in your config for `APP['frost-page-title'].delimiter` (see example above).

 ## Details page title factory util
 Provided with this addon is a util that handles the default behavior for our details pages.
 They typically get the title from a display attribute in the model, and append the name of the currently selected tab (automatically capitalized and de-deasherized).
 For example: